 Note: At resubmission, the revised thesis or DPhil/MPhil by publication submission as a whole is re-assessed, not just the new, re-written, or revised material.

 PGR14.9.9 Revision of the material should be made in accordance with the specific requirements of the examiners.
-The Director of Studies/supervisory must provide comments on the revised material (see PGR14.9.4R) but the candidate remains ultimately responsible for deciding the manner in which to improve the material and when the material is resubmitted within the maximum time stipulated.
+The Director of Studies/supervisor must provide comments on the revised material (see PGR14.9.4R) but the candidate remains ultimately responsible for deciding the manner in which to improve the material and when the material is resubmitted within the maximum time stipulated.
 Candidates may choose to submit before the maximum time allowed.

 The resubmission viva